-Install instructions for the Tuning 101 AFR Control Center 2 For Wide Band Oxygen Sensors Only.
+Install instructions for the EFIE and MAF/MAP Combo For Wide Band Oxygen Sensors Only.

 It is highly recommended that you purchase a Haynes or Chilton's repair manual for your specific vehicle with a schematic wiring diagrams and color coding identification.
 It will prove very valuable throughout your installation and tuning procedures.
-You will also need to purchase a Scan Tool for making adjustments.
-See Tuning 101
+Although it could be helpful, you do NOT need a Scan Tool for making adjustments.

-Wide Band Oxygen Sensors
+Wide Band Oxygen Sensors Introduction

-Introduction